FinishingLine/Tenevo-Commerce-Docs/README.md

 # Readme

-These docs are for Tenevo Commerce customers
+These docs are for Tenevo Commerce customers - see [Home](index.md) to browse the docs